Our verdict

 World-class stability!

 The Adistar line has been always marketed as a stability-oriented shoe.
-Now, Adidas markets it as a neutral shoe, but running experts loved how stable it felt:
+Now, Adidas markets it as a neutral shoe, but it still felt very much stable to us.

 How can any shoe achieve incredible stability without relying on the usual tricks like rigid heel counters or medial posts?
 Well, the answer is simple: by having a hyper-wide platform.